-When I think of chocolate frosting I immediately think of chocolate cake – my absolute favorite treat in the world!
-I literally have a very large cake in the oven as I write this post; a healthy one of course!
-And that’s the thing, over the years, and since converting to a plant based diet I have gradually discovered healthy plant derived alternatives to all the things I love as I just don’t want to miss out on tasty sweet treats; heaven forbid!
+When I think of chocolate frosting, I immediately think of chocolate cake – my absolute favorite treat in the world, and I literally have a very large cake in the oven as I write this post – a healthy one of course!
+And that’s the thing, over the years and since converting to a plant based diet I have gradually discovered healthy plant derived alternatives to all the things I love as I just don’t want to miss out on tasty sweet treats, heaven forbid.

 This healthy vegan frosting is one of those delicious discoveries I made whilst experimenting for healthy alternatives to your average high fat, high sugar fare.

 For starters, it’s super healthy because it contains all things coconut, which also happens to give it a fantastic taste and creaminess.
-And being as coconut is super healthful (yes, even its fats in moderation) I try to add it into my diet a lot.
-Here are some of the reasons you should consider adding more coconut oil into your life.
+And being as coconut is super healthful (yes, even its fats in moderation) I try to add it into my diet a lot, or at least use it as an alternative to other fats.
+Here are some of the great reasons you should consider adding more coconut oil into your life in moderation.

 Coconut oil Benefits

 - WEIGHT LOSS – Yes, sounds crazy right?
-But no no, coconut oil helps the body to burn fat more efficiently, and this includes that dangerous middle fat that seems to accumulate around the stomach.
-You know the stuff that seems to be really hard to get rid of even with diet and exercise.
-Well, turns out coconut oil may help with that, which I have to agree with myself, as when I eat more of this oil (though, no more than 2 tablespoons a day) I do feel fuller and more satiated.
+But no no, coconut oil helps the body to burn fat more efficiently, and this includes that dangerous middle fat that seems to accumulate around the stomach, especially as you get older.
+You know the stuff that seems to be really hard to get rid of even with diet and exercise?
+Well, turns out coconut oil may help with that, which I have to agree with myself as when I eat more of this oil (though, no more than 2 tablespoons a day) I do feel fuller and more satiated for longer which stops sugar and snack cravings in their tracks.

 - CALORIE BURNER – Coconut oil contains medium chain triglycerides which may help boost calorie burn by up to 5%.
-This study showed that at 1-2 tablespoons per day, coconut oil produced the burning of an 120 extra calories.
-It is not however recommended that you eat more than this amount per day as it is still a saturated fat – albeit a healthier one.
+This study showed that at 1-2 tablespoons per day coconut oil produced the burning of an 120 extra calories.
+It is not however recommended that you eat more than this amount daily as it is still a saturated fat, albeit a healthier one.

-This gorgeous, decadent recipe also contains raw cacao powder which is not only abundant in nutrition, but a seriously indulgent treat for all chocolate lovers.
-Loving all things chocolate myself, I use raw cacao powder in lots of my raw food recipes and this one is certainly no exception.
-Just be careful (and this goes for whatever recipe you are using your raw cacao in) not to cook it, as this will render it no longer raw; or if you do heat it it should not reach temperatures above 42 degrees Celsius if you want to keep all its healthful nutrients and enzymes in tact.
+This gorgeous, decadent recipe also contains raw cacao powder, which is not only abundant in nutrition, but also is a seriously indulgent treat for all chocolate lovers.
+Loving all things chocolate myself I use raw cacao powder in lots of my raw food recipes and this one is certainly no exception.
+Just be careful not to cook it (and this goes for whatever recipe you are using your raw cacao in) as this will render it no longer raw and could destroy a lot of its nutrition which you are paying a premium for; or if you do heat it it should not reach temperatures above 42 degrees Celsius if you want to keep all its healthful nutrients and enzymes in tact.

 Just use normal (and much cheaper) cacao powder if you plan to use it in your cooked bakes as it still contains lots of nutrition, but raw is definitely superior.